 With this new operating model, customers discover a new approach for data protection:

 - Manage data, not infrastructure.
 With Druva’s cloud data protection, the only asset to invest in and to address is the data, in full confidence it is safe and available.

 - Pay as you go: Traditional data protection itself has been a kind of ransomware by asking you to pay upfront for 5 years – there is no parallel to this in any other industry.
 With a SaaS business model you pay as you go, and true up and down when needed.

 - Public cloud economies of scale.
 TCO reductions of up to 50% are common across the Druva customer community.

 - Protect data wherever it is served.
 With the birth of cloud workloads, and re-birth of the edge – only a cloud deployment model can protect data where it’s served.

 - Leverage innovation to stay ahead.
 Public cloud is evolving every single day with paradigm shifts in compute, ML/AI, medata data and storage models.
 A true cloud platform brings these innovations to life without the customer learning curve.

-The term swallowing a fish refers to the transition of technology as an asset to technology as a service.
+The term swallowing a fish comes from the Technology & Services Industry Association (TSIA), and refers to the transition of technology as an asset to technology as a service¹.
 As with any transition, the near term impacts to the business can be significant and most vendors do not want to address or face those impacts head on, even if it means sacrificing the longer term benefits that could be realized by the customer and ultimately their own revenue.